Dewflio/vinf/README.md

 Unfortunately due to some package handling issues, the source files of the project are all clumped into one direcotry.
 However they are named according to their functionality, so it shouldn't be a problem to differentiate between them.
 ### Files with descriptions
+[vinf_spark.py](https://github.com/Dewflio/vinf/blob/master/vinf_spark.py) - runs the distributed data extraction using Spark - NOT USED ANYMORE\
-[vinf_spark.py](https://github.com/Dewflio/vinf/blob/master/vinf_spark.py) - runs the distributed data extraction using Spark\
+[vinf_spark_new.py](https://github.com/Dewflio/vinf/blob/master/vinf_spark.py) - runs the distributed data extraction using Spark\
 [vinf_lucene.py](https://github.com/Dewflio/vinf/blob/master/vinf_lucene.py) - the console application that allows the user to search for results\
 [vinf_lucene_controller.py](https://github.com/Dewflio/vinf/blob/master/vinf_spark.py) - a class that handles all things lucene.
 If run as a script, it creates the index\
 [vinf_parser.py](https://github.com/Dewflio/vinf/blob/master/vinf_spark.py) - a class that handles parsing the xml wiki dumps into a list of records in json format\
 [vinf_date.py](https://github.com/Dewflio/vinf/blob/master/vinf_spark.py) - an extension of the datetime.datetime class that adds the option to store information about the date being AD or BC\
 [vinf_utils.py](https://github.com/Dewflio/vinf/blob/master/vinf_spark.py) - some utility functions - serialization of arrays that was used during development - not really used in the final version of the application
-[vinf_parse_pages.py](https://github.com/Dewflio/vinf/blob/master/vinf_parse_pages.py) - processes the input xml files - creates a json dict with the pages we are interested in (with all newlines converted to spaces).
+[vinf_parse_pages.py](https://github.com/Dewflio/vinf/blob/master/vinf_parse_pages.py) - processes the input xml files - creates a json dict with the pages we are interested in (with all newlines converted to spaces). - NOT USED ANYMORE

+[/data](https://github.com/Dewflio/vinf/tree/master/data) - a directory that contains the relevan data - in the github repo most of this directory is not included.
+Only the resulting indexes are.
+This directory needs to include subfolders called "input_xmls" and/or "input_xmls_unpacked" with the relevant input data to work properly\
+[/data/index_final](https://github.com/Dewflio/vinf/tree/master/data/index_final) - contains the final version of the index

 ## Setup guide